 - Participate actively in decisions regarding your medical care

 - Know about alternative methods of treatment, their risks and advantages

-- To refuse treatment to the extent permitted by law and be informed of the medical consequences of such action
+- Refuse treatment to the extent permitted by law and be informed of the medical consequences of such action

-- To have your pain assessed and treated appropriately
+- Have your pain assessed and treated appropriately

 - Refuse participation in any treatment considered to be experimental in nature

 - Obtain information as to any relationship between the hospital and other healthcare and/or educational institutions

 - You have the right to know the nature of the professional relationships between individuals who are treating you